blankoworld/makefly/doc/README.md

 ## Create content

-A bash shell script is available in **tools** directory: **create\_post.sh**.
-To use it:

-    cd tools
-    bash create_post.sh

-Give script all information it needs.
+Use this command:

+    pmake add

+and answer to all given questions.
 It will generate some files needed by Makefly.

 Note that Makefly use the [markdown format](http://daringfireball.net/projects/markdown/ "Learn more about Markdown format") for its posts.